-1. The second phase of 105MW of the 210 MW Sarangani Energy power plant has started commercial operations on October 10, 2019.
-The President of the Philippines personally inaugurated the plant and also attended the launching of the Siguil Hydro Power Corporation's 14.5 MW project.
-This hydro project is the beginning of ACR's venture into renewable energy projects.
+1. The Siguil Hydro Power Corporation, which will operate 14.5 MW run-of-river electricity generating facility located at the Siguil River basin in Maasim, Sarangani.
+The construction phase of this project is in full swing and the company expects commercial operations to begin in the second quarter of 2022.
+The other hydro projects currently in the pipeline include the 22 MW Siayan (Sindangan) hydro plant in Zamboanga del Norte; and the 42 MW Bago Hydro plant in Negros Occidental.
 2. The 105MW SRPI power plant in Zamboanga City received its environmental compliance certificate from the Department of Environment and Natural Resources in March 2012.
-The

-Company has begun site preparation and clearing works.
+The Company has begun site preparation and clearing works.
 The total project cost is estimated at P16 billion.
 SRPI is still negotiating with various banks to finance the project.
-Once in operation, the SRPI coal-fired power plant would be able to service Zamboanga City and other nearby areas.
+Once in operation, the SRPI coal-fired power plant would be able to service Zamboanga City and other nearby areas and target to go online by 2024.